microsoft/Hacktoberfest/README.md

 Announcement details: https://aka.ms/hacktoberfest

 Looking for repos to contribute to?
-Check out [repos.md](repos.md).
+Check out [repos.csv](repos.csv).

 Questions?
 Look for existing issues in this repo first.
 Otherwise, create a new issue!